VladimirMarkelov/ttdl/README.md

 - start - activate todo's timer;
 - stop - stop todo's timer and update time spent on the todo;
 - stats - display todo statistics: total number of todos, done and overdue ones, spent time, and detailed statistics grouped by project and context;
-- postpone - push task's due date (modifies only incomplete tasks with due date defined), argument is the number of days/weeks/months/years to push the date in format: single digit and d/w/m/y without a space between them;
+- postpone - push task's due date (modifies only incomplete tasks with due date defined), argument is the number of days/weeks/months/years to push the date in format: single digit and d/w/m/y without a space between them (see a note below the list of command);
 - listprojects - show list of all project tags.
 Filters used by "list" are supported;
 - listcontexts - show list of all context tags.
 Filters used by "list" are supported;
 - listhashtags - show list of all hashtags.
 Filters used by "list" are supported.